jad-rabehi/Mandelbrot-Set-zoom-in/Readme.md

-# Mandelbrot set genaration with automated zoom-in using Matlab
+# Mandelbrot set generation with automated zoom-in using Matlab
 ---
 Mandelbrot set is a form of fractal obtained by visualizing convergence of the complex function <img src="https://render.githubusercontent.com/render/math?math=f(z)=z^2%2Bc"> with respect to the values of the constant <img src="https://render.githubusercontent.com/render/math?math=c"> in the complex plan.